Forgotten Former Lightning Players Who Will Shock You

 The Lightning then of course won it all the following season in 2003-04.
 The sudden turnaround was due to the strength of a powerhouse squad featuring the likes of Vincent Lecavalier, Martin St. Louis, Brad Richards… and Cory Stillman???

-Now, you probably remember Stillman as a member of the Lightning, but maybe not how critical to their success he actually was.
+Now, you probably remember Stillman as a member of the Lightning, but maybe not how critical to their success he was.
 He actually scored 80 points that season.

-Stillman’s story, in which he played a single season for the Lightning is far from unique.
+Stillman’s story, in which he played a single season for the Lightning, is far from unique.
 In fact, Lightning history is filled to the brim with players who made brief stopovers with the team before moving on, players you may not recognize as ever having worn the jersey at all.

 It would seem that, as easy it is to forget how bad the Lightning once were, it’s even easier to forget many of the impactful players who once suited up for the now-great franchise.
 You could probably ice an entire, competitive starting lineup of them.